 MOJAVE DESERT FOREST SERVICE RANGER STATION

-Situated in the Antelope Valley along the Western edge of the Mojave Desert, this LEED Gold certified ranger station provides office and administrative space for the US Forest Service’s Santa Clara/Mojave Rivers Ranger District.
-As a public agency building, the Ranger Station is designed to accommodate staff personnel and visitors while maintaining both security and a sense of openness.
+Situated along the Western edge of the Mojave Desert, this LEED Gold certified ranger station provides office and administrative space for the US Forest Service.
+The project’s dramatic desert context strongly informs the architectural solution, focusing on the blending of building and landscape.
+As a public agency building, the Ranger Station is designed to host both, staff personnel and visitors, while maintaining security and a sense of openness.
 The station adapts to its desert climate with a narrow 40-foot floor plate that provides optimal day-lighting and cross-ventilation throughout the space.
-Deep roof overhangs and roller shades shelter the interior from harsh direct sunlight while openable windows along the north and south walls permit air circulation through the largely open office areas.
-Major spaces in the building have two sources of natural light, and the open central office area is an airy workspace.
+Deep roof-overhangs shelter the interior from harsh direct sunlight while operable windows permit air circulation through the largely open office areas.

 © 2017 by MARCY WONG DONN LOGAN ARCHITECTS.
 All Rights Reserved.